rbarraud/ION/README.md

 ION
 ===

-MIPS32r1 compatible CPU.
+MIPS-I compatible CPU.

 This is a refactor of the [ION project available in Opencores] (http://opencores.org/project,ion).

-The original project is a MIPS-I implementation whereas this one is meant to be MIPS32r1 compatible.
+The aim here is to make this project actually useable and competitive with or1k for deeply embedded applications.

 This project is eventually to be backported to OpenCores.

-## Feature wish list
+## These are the changes that we plan to include in this refactor:

-* Compatible to MIPS32r1 architecture.
+* Compatible to <strike>MIPS32r1</strike>MIPS-I architecture -- MIPS-I is safe from legal hassles and powerful enough.
 * Generic COP2 interface.
 * Configurable D-Cache (direct mapped, writethrough).
 * Configurable I-Cache (direct mapped).
 * Configurable data TCM meant for BRAM implementation.
 * Configurable, initializable code TCM meant for BRAM implementation and bootstrap.
+* Minimalistic, easy to use MCU module with TCMs and caches.
+* 4-stage pipeline (rather than the current, messy 3-stages).
+* Cpu entity rewritten from scratch with clean, readable RTL -- submodules remain unchanged.
-* Optimized for area (currently less than 2100 LEs in a Cyclone-2 at 43MHz).
+* Optimized for area.
 * Whishbone pipelined interface for memory refills (code and data).
 * Whishbone pipelined interface for uncached peripherals.
+* Totally rewritten TB with RTL that is actually readable.

 ## Status